ceresBakalite/similarity/README.md

 ***

-**Added additional log, debug and trace monitoring**
+**Additional log, debug and trace monitoring**

 Trace monitoring

       This has enabled us to significantly reduce the time required for a typical application initialisation.

       Background debug trace markers have been added to the pre-production and dev environment to monitor seek and process time intervals, particularly related to cloud server activity.
 This code is ignored by the compiler on release.

       It was noted that timeout errors (commonly 258, 165, 298 and -2 et al SQL and .NET timeouts) occurred during specific periods during the day.
 This in turn brought to attention the need to invoke some background processes at different intervals during initialisation.

       In addition, these delays enabled us to accurately target retry attempts on stored procedures that we now knew did not experience a fatal error, which was a bonus.

 Runtime error logging

       Enabled runtime error logging as a semi-permanent feature.
 It is now a user-defined option whose default is set to log to the cloud and works quietly in the background.
       Logging to file and to the console remain, but are disabled in production.

 <font size="2">_ref._ [The Apache log4net library][]</font>